-To advance economic, racial, and educational justice in the United States, educational attainment must improve.
-The evidence for focusing on educational attainment is unambiguous.
-Some of the most persuasive research in the social sciences draws straight lines between attainment and longer lifespans, better health outcomes, increased lifetime earnings, reduced incarceration rates, more frequent participation in democratic and civic activity, and successive generations of children with higher levels of educational attainment.
+Why educational attainment matters is unambiguous.
+The most persuasive research in the social sciences draws straight lines between secondary and post-secondary completion and longer lifespans, better health outcomes, increased lifetime earnings, reduced incarceration rates, more frequent participation in democratic and civic activity, and having children with higher levels of educational attainment.
 In essence, improving educational attainment provides the opportunity for every student to live a healthy, dignified, and fulfilling life.
-It is also instrumental to the strength of our nation’s health, economy, democracy, and social fabric.
+It is also instrumental to the nation’s health, economy, democracy and social fabric.
 And if the United States is to address the interrelated problems of income inequality, social mobility, and racial justice, we must address the attainment challenge head-on.